hydralang/humboldt-doc/source/basics.rst

 :term:`horizon` of the routing protocol.
 This is accomplished by enforcing a :term:`time to live` on the link state frame.

-For more on the link state protocol, see :ref:`link-state-proto` and :ref:`link-lost-proto`.
+For more on the link state protocol, see :ref:`link-state-proto`.
 The remainder of this section describes the algorithm used to construct the routing table from the link state table, composed of the known link state frames, which are cached by the node.

 Every time the link state table is updated, the node utilizes the :ref:`debouncing-algorithm` (controlled by the :ref:`ls-batch` and